3 articles on this site:

-Various somewhat haphazardly organised links:
+Various somewhat haphazardly organised links not on this site:

 About the Arab section of the Kibbutz youth movement:

 Akiva Or’s book from 1961:

 TR (originally from Israel) writes on BDS (Boycott, Disinvest, Sanction – Israel):

 ” The whole idea that “the occupation” is solely a national and separated affair and that only the official state of Israel is responsible for what’s going on is not in line with reality to say the least.
 It’s not like Israel is a school-bully that everyone can boycott and stop talking to so that he will have to stop his behavior.
 Just like the state of Israel was not REALLY born “by itself”, by the will of the abstract “Jews” or even the Jewish bourgeoisie to allegedly build a national home for “their people”, but out of the mutual necessities of the different sections of the international ruling class – including the Arab ones – and most importantly by the ongoing dependency and subordination to the United States, you can’t honestly accept the idea that the ongoing occupation or anything that has to do with it (since the official occupation of the West Bank and Gaza is only one aspect of a reality of mutually-dependent characteristics that make everyday life in Israel what they are: ethnic conflict, war-industry, hi-tech industry/laboratory, unquestionable militarism, political corruption, almost zero history of conscious class-struggle etc.) can be reduced to an Israel-Palestine affair, to colonists vs. colonized.